- University of Kent

 - Dr Freya Vass

-Dr Freya Vass brings a specialisation in dance, physical theatre, and interdisciplinary cognitive studies to the Drama, Theatre and Performing Arts department, which she joined in 2013.
-Prior to Kent, she instructed at the University of California Riverside, Saint Mary's College of California, the Frankfurt University of Music and the Performing Arts, and Hollins University’s European Study Programme in Dance.
-She is currently Director of Studies and Chief Examiner of the School of Arts.
+Dr Freya Vass is a theatre professional, researcher, and educator.
+A Senior Fellow with the Higher Education Academy (SFHEA), she brings specialisations in dance, postdramatic and physical theatre, dramaturgy, scenography, and interdisciplinary cognitive studies to the Drama, Theatre and Performing Arts department, which she joined in 2013.
+Prior to Kent, she instructed at the University of California Riverside, Saint Mary's College of California, the Frankfurt University of Music and the Performing Arts, and Hollins University’s European Study Programme.
+She is currently Assessment and Academic Misconduct Lead of the School of Arts and Architecture and was previously Director of Education for the School of Arts.

 Following her dance career, she earned a BA cum laude in Linguistics and Cognitive Science at the University of California, Los Angeles (2001) before completing an interdisciplinary PhD in Dance History and Theory from the University of California, Riverside with the dissertation Audio-Visual Stress: Cognitive Approaches to the Perceptual Performativity of William Forsythe and Ensemble.
 From 2011 to 2015, she was an Associate Researcher with the Dance Engaging Science workgroup of the Motion Bank project (The Forsythe Company, Frankfurt).

-From 2006-13, Freya served as Dramaturg and Production Assistant to choreographer William Forsythe, collaborating closely with The Forsythe Company on over a dozen works including Heterotopia (2006), Angoloscuro (2007), The Defenders (2007), Yes We Can't (2008/2010), I don't believe in outer space (2008), The Returns (2009), and Sider (2011).
+Freya served as Dramaturg and Production Assistant to choreographer William Forsythe from 2006-13, collaborating closely with The Forsythe Company on the creation of over a dozen new works.
 She is currently active as a freelance Dramaturg for choreographers including David Dawson and was dramaturgical consultant for the Corpus experimental dance ensemble in Copenhagen.
 See www.freyavass.com.

 Freya is the author of William Forsythe’s Postdramatic Dance Theatre: Unsettling Perception (Palgrave Macmillan series Cognitive Studies in Literature and Performance, 2023) and co-edited the Performance Research special edition “On Perception” with Pil Hansen.
-She has contributed chapters to William Forsythe and the Practice of Choreography (Routledge), Dance Dramaturgy: Modes of Agency, Awareness and Engagement (Palgrave), The Oxford Handbook of Contemporary Ballet, The Oxford Handbook of Shakespeare and Dance, and Theater Without Vanishing Points (Alexander Verlag) and has authored articles for Dance Chronicle and Journal of Dance and Somatic Practices.
+She has contributed chapters to Embodied Dramaturgy: Liminal Movement in Dance and Theatre (Routledge, forthcoming), Dance Dramaturgy: Modes of Agency, Awareness and Engagement (Palgrave), The Oxford Handbook of Contemporary Ballet, The Oxford Handbook of Shakespeare and Dance, William Forsythe and the Practice of Choreography (Routledge), and Theater Without Vanishing Points (Alexander Verlag) and has authored articles for Dance Chronicle and Journal of Dance and Somatic Practices.

-Freya's research interests include cognitive dance and theatre studies, postdramatic physical theatre practices, visuo-sonority and the expanded scenography of contemporary dance, physical and perceptual dramaturgies, improvisational and devising practices in dance/theatre, performative installations, dance history and practice, embodied ethnography, social dance practices, musical theatre dance, and arts/sciences interdisciplinarity.
+Freya's research interests include cognitive dance and theatre studies, postdramatic physical theatre practices, visuo-sonority and the expanded scenography of contemporary dance, physical and perceptual dramaturgies, improvisational and devising practices in dance/theatre, performative installations, dance history and practice, embodied ethnography, musical theatre dance, and arts/sciences interdisciplinarity.

 A further critical research strand examines the interdisciplinary interfaces and metacritical terrain between dance research and scientific research.